jraps20/SitecoreFriendlyErrors/README.md

 Quickly get custom/friendly error pages configured in Sitecore.

+### Disclaimer
+_Use at your own risk.
+While all changes are documented and available here (and this technique is used on multiple websites in production), these updates replace two pieces of existing Sitecore functionality:_
+* `<processor type="Sitecore.Pipelines.HttpRequest.ExecuteRequest, Sitecore.Kernel"/>`
+* `<add verb="*" path="sitecore_media.ashx" type="Sitecore.Resources.Media.MediaRequestHandler, Sitecore.Kernel" name="Sitecore.MediaRequestHandler" />`
+_These pieces are intentionally replaced to alter how the `RequestErrors.UseServerSideRedirect` setting is interpretted.
+By default, when true, Sitecore runs `Server.Transfer` on the given URL. `Server.Transfer` does not re-execute the request, instead it sends the user directly to a page, which is why the default `ItemNotFoundUrl` is a physical page on the server, it bypasses all pipelines associated with the request.
+The code in this repository changes this to use `Server.TransferRequest`, which sends the request behind the scenes and re-executes the request with all pipelines.
+This allows us to pass a Sitecore website path as the 404 page._

 # Installation

 1. Install the NuGet Package in your Sitecore web project: https://www.nuget.org/packages/Sitecore.FriendlyErrors